syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/getting-started.md

 ## Custom values

 The ComboBox allows the user to give input as custom value which is not required to present in predefined set of values.
-By default, this support is enabled by **allowCustom** property.
-In this case, both text field and value field considered as same.
+By default, this support is enabled by the **allowCustom** property.
+In this case, both text field and value field are considered as same.
 The custom value will be sent to post back handler when a form is about to be submitted.

 {% highlight CSHTML %}